canro91/canro91.github.io/_posts/2020-08-21-HowToConfigureValues.md

 }
 ```

 Then, create a class `MySettings`.
 This class name matches your section in the `appsettings.json` file.
-Also, name of properties should match the value to configure inside your section.
+Also, property names should match the values inside your sections in the settings file.

 ```csharp
 public class MySettings